The Bankrate promise

 Finding an auto loan online can be much more convenient than going from lender to lender in person.
 Plus, you’ll have more options, especially if you don’t live in a big city with many lenders.
-Many consumers also appreciate the privacy that applying for an auto loan online provides.
+Many consumers also find that online loan options are more accessible for those with lower credit scores.

 1. Set your auto loan budget.

 Much like buying a house without a budget can lead you toward default, you don’t want to buy a more expensive car than you can actually afford.